Karewan/KnRoute/README.md

 ### Controller discovery rules

 The scanned directory is recursive.
-Each PHP file may declare at most one named class.
+Every scanned PHP file must declare at most one named class.
+This is a strict requirement, not a convention: discovery throws a `LogicException` when a file contains two or more named classes, even if the additional classes are abstract, helper classes, or do not declare any routes.
+Put each named class in its own file.
 Anonymous classes are ignored, abstract classes do not register routes, and only public methods declared directly on the concrete class are inspected; inherited methods are not registered again.

 Controller files should follow PSR-4 naming so the discovered class can be loaded by the application autoloader.
 The discovery pass tokenizes files but does not explicitly include them.